 Helaine Unger lives in Boulder with her partner, Jed.
 Together they have 5 children and 3 grandchildren.
 Helaine enjoys many outdoor activities including hiking, skiing, biking and traveling.
 She is a retired early childhood special educator and is always looking for interesting activities to participate in.
 Her youngest daughter works for Hazon in Detroit and inspired her to join the board in Boulder.Boulder, CO | email@example.com

 Our work is made possible through the generous support of:

-Hazon grants up to $20,000 total to seed new, local programs that help create a healthier and more sustainable Colorado.
-We also provide mini grants to expand, support, and grow existing programs.
+Hazon grants up to $25,000 total to seed, expand and support both new and existing programs that help create a healthier and more sustainable Colorado.

 2017-2018 Mini Grant Recipients

 This sustainable Jewish farm, located outside Colorado Springs, aims to build Jewish community through food and farming.
 The grant will enable them to have a winter CSA that delivers to Denver by building an indoor wash station and two hoophouses.
 This farm also reduces their rates for Jewish families in need of fresh produce.

 Boulder Center for Judaism, Boulder

 This Chabad house is looking to reduce the number of disposables and styrofoam that they use.
 The grant will enable them to purchase reusable dishware and significantly cut their waste.